Documentation

 .

-You can query the balance at a particular point in time using an at
+To query the balance at a particular point in time use the at

 argument: